richardsrandall/richardview/docs/overview.rst

     python -m pip install pyserial

+However, since we are still in a very early stage of development, situations may arise where a bug arises and it's helpful to just email me (the author) and have me quickly email back a fix to one of the source files, to later be incorporated in a future version.
-You could also download the source code from github and place the richardview folder in the same directory where you plan to put the dashboard initialization .py file.
+To make that possible, rather than installing via pip, you can download the source code (the 'richardview' file in 'src') from github and place the 'richardview' folder in the same directory where you plan to put the dashboard initialization .py file.
+This is what I recommend for very early adopters.

 Older Versions
 **************